kimtonyhyun/analysis/docs/eventdetect.md

 2. The frame index of the fluorescence peak,
 3. The event amplitude defined as the difference in fluorescence between the peak and the trough.

 Note that sometimes the trough preceding the peak cannot be found.
-This typically occurs if the event occurs at the beginning of a trial, and the minimum preceding the peak cannot be found within that trial.
-In this case, I define the trough frame to be `-Inf`, and the event amplitude is defined to be the fluorescence difference between the peak and the baseline of the trace.
+This typically occurs if the event occurs at the beginning of a trial, and the minimum preceding the peak cannot be found _within_ that trial.
+In this case, `detect_events` sets the trough frame to be `-Inf`, and the event amplitude is defined to be the fluorescence difference between the peak and the trace baseline.

 ### Detect events without user interaction